-Roark Capital makes offer to buy Buffalo Wild Wings
+Roark Capital Makes Offer to Buy Buffalo Wild Wings

 Continue Reading Below

 Roark made an offer of more than $150 a share in recent weeks, one of the people said.
-Buffalo Wild Wings shares traded late Monday at $117.30, giving it a market value of $1.84 billion.
+Buffalo Wild Wings shares closed Monday at $117.25, giving it a market value of $1.84 billion.
+The stock jumped 28% to $150 after hours following The Wall Street Journal's report of the bid.

-Investment bankers at Barclays PLC (BCS) are working with Roark, while Goldman Sachs Group Inc. (GS) is advising Buffalo Wild Wings, the people said.
+Investment bankers at Barclays PLC are working with Roark, while Goldman Sachs Group Inc. is advising Buffalo Wild Wings, the people said.

 Minneapolis-based Buffalo Wild Wings is a purveyor of chicken wings, beer and other bar snacks at more than 1,200 locations world-wide.
 The company was founded in 1982 and went public in 2003.